MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 ---
 # Manage Acronyms answers in Microsoft Search

-Employees often run into unfamiliar acronyms and abbreviations used by their organization or team.
-Terms that are specific to organizations or teams might be new to people who move from one team to another, those who work with internal partner teams, or new employees.
+Users often run into unfamiliar acronyms and abbreviations used by their organization or team.
+Terms that are specific to organizations or teams might be new to people who move from one team to another, those who work with internal partner teams, or are new to the organization.

 Organizations don't always have a single reference for their standard terminology.
 Lack of a single reference makes it hard to find definitions or expansions for these acronyms.
 Microsoft Search solves that problem with Acronyms.